 The Lange Foundation (a nonprofit 501(c)3 organization) was founded in 1993 by Gillian Lange, recipient of the 1980 City of Los Angeles St. Francis of Assisi award for her rescue work with impounded animals since 1974.
 Lange founded the Amanda Foundation in 1975.

 To date the two Foundations have rescued and placed over 27,000 cats, dogs and horses who would otherwise have been destroyed in overcrowded public animal shelters.
 Lange and a group of dedicated staff and volunteers works and will continue working everyday to help homeless animals.

 - The dogs we rescue come to us in all shapes, colors, sizes, and ages.
 Some are victims of abuse or neglect.
 Others are starving strays.
 Some are purebred and some are obedience trained.
 Our hearts go out to those who need surgery, spending their last few days of life in excruciating pain.
 We take as many of them as we possibly can and our monthly surgery bills are overwhelming.

 - The shelters continue to be overcrowded with cats.
 The kittens have a better chance of adoption than adult cats.
-Very few adults will ever find homes once they have entered the shelter system even though among them are many Siamese, Himalayan, Persian, Russian Blue, and all-American purr machines.
+Very few adults will ever find homes once they have entered the shelter system even though among them are many purebreds.
 At the Lange Foundation, our cats await their new homes in a cage-free environment.
 They are given the gift of time and if they are not adopted they will always have a home with us.